 If you are not sure if you are an Arizona resident for state income tax purposes, we may be able to help.
-The department issued Individual Income Tax Procedure ITP 92-1 on determining residency status.
+See the department's procedure, ITP 92-1, Procedure for Determining Residency.

 Residents

 You are a resident of Arizona if your domicile is in Arizona.
 Domicile is the place where you have your permanent home.
 It is where you intend to return if you are living or working temporarily in another state or country.
 If you leave Arizona for a temporary period, you are still an Arizona resident while gone.
 A resident is subject to tax on all income no matter where the income is earned.